 Besides My Lovely Elizabeth, S.E.
 Rogie sung many other memorable songs the include Green Pumpkin.
 He remembered as the king of the “palm wine” music.
 It reminds me of Amos Tutuola’s book The Palm Wine Drinkard.

 According to Wikipedia, “Rogie was a highlife and palm wine guitarist and singer from Sierra Leone.
 He was born in 1926 and began performing early, while supporting himself as a tailor.
 In the 1960s, he became a professional musician, singing in four languages.
 His hits include “Koneh Pehlawo”, “Go Easy with Me” and “My Lovely Elizabeth”.
 He formed a band called The Morning Stars in 1965.
 S.E.
 Rogers travelled to the United States in 1973.
-In the US, he performed at elementary and high schools across California, and received awards from the US Congress and Senate, the cities of Berkeley and Oakland, California.
 He moved to England in 1988.
 He died in 1994 shortly after recording his last album, Dead Men Don’t Smoke Marijuana.”

 Kanda Bongoman’s My Lovely Elizabeth, is followed by a ballad done a phenomenal combination of African greats– Salif Keita from Mali and the late Cesaria Evora from Cape Verde.
 Yamore is without doubt a number that you want to listen to over and over.